benzap/djinn/README.md

-# djinn - Clojure-in-clojure Scripting.
+# djinn - Subset of clojure as a scripting language

-The answer to using clojure within a natively compiled clojure application.
+The answer to using a subset of clojure within a natively compiled clojure application.

+*djinn is early alpha, and is not fully functional*

 ## Example